abtin/notes/2022/May.md

 - Non-linearity of the outcomes. it's not about the probability of failure. it's about the impact of failure.
 - Building success is by removing the failure. just like carving a statue out of stone.
 It's by subtracting the failure points.

+### May 18, 2022

+#### Thoughts

+- Removing noise is more important than adding signal.
+Sculpting.
+- This Video about Calud Shannon [https://www.youtube.com/watch?v=JP1Ljp8X6hg blew my mind.